 Name the Dynamic Explicitly

-Toward a Theory of Generational Intelligence
+VIIToward a Theory of Generational Intelligence

 What emerges from this analysis is a case for generational intelligence as a distinct organizational capability — the ability to identify, translate, and integrate knowledge that is differentiated by experience, not just by discipline or function.

-As Hamel and Prahalad argued in their foundational work on core competencies, sustained competitive advantage accrues not from any single capability but from the organizational ability to leverage capabilities across contexts.
-Generational intelligence is precisely this kind of meta-capability: it does not reside in any individual, but in the structures and cultures that make diverse knowledge types productive in combination.
+As Hamel and Prahalad argued in their foundational work on core competencies, sustained competitive advantage accrues not from any single capability but from the organizational ability to leverage capabilities across contexts.12 Generational intelligence is precisely this kind of meta-capability: it does not reside in any individual, but in the structures and cultures that make diverse knowledge types productive in combination.

-The practical implication is straightforward, if demanding: stop treating the gap between experienced and emerging employees as a management problem and start treating it as an intelligence asset.
+The practical implication is demanding: stop treating the gap between experienced and emerging employees as a management problem and start treating it as an intelligence asset.
 Design for translation, not for peace.
 Create contexts where pattern recognition and fresh perception can be brought to bear on the same problem at the same time.

 The tension is not going away.
 But the organizations that learn to work it, rather than resolve it, will find in it something that most of their competitors are leaving on the table.